blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - Mobile WiMAX - Mobile Worldwide Interoperability for Microwave Access
   - WiBro - South Korean name for Mobile WiMAX, but it evolved to higher speeds
 ## 4G
 They are the protocols that meet the IMT Advanced (International Mobile Telecommunications Advanced) specifications set by the ITU under the ITU-R department.
 But in Turkey, these, including LTE Advanced were called 4.5G.
-Because of market pressures, and the improvements the technologies brought over 3G, WiMAX, HSPA+ and
+Because of market pressures, and the improvements the technologies brought over 3G, WiMAX, HSPA+ and LTE were added to the definition of 4G.

 - LTE Advanced (4.5G)
   - The access method is known as E-UTRA (Evolved UMTS Terrestrial Radio Access / Evolved Universal Terrestrial Radio Access)